 Leandro, F. J. (2010 Editor).
 European Rapid Operational Force (EUROFOR) fifteen years together, Florence, Italy.

 Leandro, F. J. (2006).
-Law and Justice - The International Crime Court and the Superior Liability under article 28, Coordination of João Miguel Silva and Paulo P. Albuquerque, Catholic University of Portugal, ISBN: 3420871-033.
+Law and Justice - The International Crime Court and the Superior Liability under Article 28, Coordination of João Miguel Silva and Paulo P. Albuquerque, Catholic University of Portugal, ISBN: 3420871-033.

 Leandro, F. J. (2005).
-The Victims’ Weapons: A view on international humanitarian law and on the role of military forces conducting crisis response operations Lisboa: Edições Cosmos e Instituto da Defesa Nacional, ISBN: 972-8471-92-0.
+The Victims’ Weapons: A view of international humanitarian law and on the role of military forces conducting crisis response operations Lisboa: Edições Cosmos e Instituto da Defesa Nacional, ISBN: 972-8471-92-0.